1807-1815 N. Kimball Ave EPA Brownfields Cleanup Grant

 Site Remediation Program (SRP) Enrollment – The Site was enrolled in the Illinois Environmental Protection Agency’s (IEPA) SRP in December 2020.
 By enrolling in the SRP, the planned cleanup activities will be reviewed and approved by the IEPA.
 At the completion of cleanup activities, IEPA issues a No Further Remediation (NFR) letter, which indicates that the environmental conditions at a property do not present a significant risk to human health or the environment.
 The NFR letter for this Site will be obtained in a later phase of redevelopment when the required engineered barriers and institutional controls will be installed and implemented.

-SRP Reporting – A Comprehensive Site Investigation/Remediation Objectives Report/Remedial Action Plan (CSI/ROR/RAP) will be prepared and submitted to IEPA for review and approval, which summarizes all Site data, cleanup standards, and the planned remediation identified in the draft ABCA.A report summarizing the results of the cleanup will be submitted to IEPA after the cleanup is complete.
+SRP Reporting – A Comprehensive Site Investigation/Remediation Objectives Report/Remedial Action Plan (CSIR/ROR/RAP) has been prepared and submitted to IEPA for review and approval, which summarizes all Site data, cleanup standards, and the planned remediation identified in the draft ABCA.A report summarizing the results of the cleanup will be submitted to IEPA after the cleanup is complete.